v4ishnavi/mnist-neural-net/README.md

 test.csv contains the testing data. train.csv contains the training data. submission.csv contains my predicted answer for each one of the test images.
 This csv was checked on kaggle for accuracy.

+Update: the training and testing data are too large to upload on git.
+They can be found on this website: https://www.kaggle.com/competitions/digit-recognizer